Tiwari666/GenerativeAI_LLMs/README.md

 # The goal of Generative AI is to minimize the loss function, the statistical difference between the model’s outputs and the data it was trained on.

 # Four Broad Categories of Generative AI
-# 1) Generative Adversarial Networks (GANs): consist of two neural networks: a generator and a discriminator.
+# 1) Generative Adversarial Networks (GANs)-- based on neural networks architecture--: consist of two neural networks: a generator and a discriminator.

+Generator: The generator neural network takes random noise or a latent vector as input and generates data samples (e.g., images) that are intended to resemble samples from the real data distribution.
+It learns to map points from a latent space to the data space.

+Discriminator: The discriminator neural network takes both real data samples and generated samples as input and learns to distinguish between them.
+It aims to differentiate between real and fake samples, essentially acting as a binary classifier.
 The two networks play a guessing game in which the generator gives the discriminator a data sample, and the discriminator predicts whether the sample is real or something the generator made up.
 The process is repeated until the generator can fool the discriminator with an acceptable level of accuracy.

 Generative Adversarial Networks (GANs) are trained through a two-step process.
 The generator network learns how to create fake data from random noise.
 At the same time, the discriminator network learns the difference between real and fake data.
 The result is a generator network capable of creating high-quality, realistic data samples.